aaltonewmedia/physcomp.newmedia.dog/content/2025/xinyi-peng/final-project-prototyping-documentation/index.md

 </div>

 ## Paper Folding Sensor Structure Test
-When I was introducing this idea to everyone in our class, it is really interesting to find that
+When I was introducing this idea to everyone in our class, it is really interesting to find that people all played this before, so I guess this interaction must be an fun experiences as a connection of their childhood memories and familiar gestures.